 Since completing both her undergraduate degree and Masters in Architecture at WSA, Cardiff, Rebecca has gained several years experience working for practices in Worcester, Wellington (New Zealand) and London before finishing her Part III with the RIBA North West.
 Having joined WDA in 2016, Rebecca aides the practice with architectural design and input and job running.
 Rebecca has a wide variety of experience on projects ranging in value from £250k – £12m and working on all stages from feasibility studies, planning and listed building consent applications to development of bespoke construction detailing and on site problem-solving.
 A considerable proportion of this work involved Listed Building projects in a wide variety of sectors, including: arts, residential, education and commercial.
 Rebecca is a member of the SPAB, having attended their Repair of Old Buildings course in 2016.

-An undergraduate of Oxford Brookes and a recent graduate of the University of Sheffield, Sara has completed her Part II Architectural studies.
+An undergraduate of Oxford Brookes and a graduate of the University of Sheffield, Sara has completed her Part II Architectural studies.
 During her time there she wrote her dissertation on the housing crisis and analysing ways in which housing can be successfully increased within UK inner cities, using Park Hill as a case study.
 Other interests lie in designing ambitious community-centric spaces, the most recent being the design for a new building typology for education, involving vulnerable users.
 Other experiences include working on a variety of projects ranging from small scale house conversions to large multi-functional developments.